 Co-parenting is a modern term in the divorce world.
-When my parents walked out of the divorce court, they never communicated with each other ever again and certainly not about me.
+When my parents walked out of the divorce court, they never communicated with each other ever again, and certainly not about me.
 Co-parenting implies cooperation and dialogue.
-The former spouses are no longer partners in marriage but are so in raising their children.
+The former spouses are no longer marriage partners but are so in raising their children.

 Society today may be more complex with so many choices, or parents like mine did not consider the need to discuss children with each other post-divorce.
 Custody is usually joint, which means both parents have the right to decide what schools and activities their children will attend.

 There are ways to make co-parenting easier for the parents and more effective for the kids.
 Consider having a regularly scheduled meeting, perhaps monthly, to discuss issues or activities of the kids.
 Have an agenda, just as you would for a conference at work.

 If one parent veers off course into blame or other toxic areas, calmly steer them back to the discussed topic, “We were talking about Jane’s wish to change schools….”
 Keep emotion out of the discussion and treat the other parent as you would an excitable co-worker.
 These meetings do not have to be in person if it is difficult to be in their presence.
 Using Skype or the phone is fine, even if they only live a few streets away.